TorahBibleCodes/TorahBibleCodes/README.md

 For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) together, or the twenty-one (21) books of the Prophets, or the thirteen (13) books of the Writings, or the thirty-nine (39) books of the entire Hebrew Bible, the text is parsed and a Python dictionary "D" is created that allows one to access each verse by 3-digit tuple key (Book, Chapter, Verse).
 After choosing the text(s) to be searched, a Python dictionary "D" is created to contain each verse - accessible by 3-digit tuple key.

-## Each verse in the Hebrew Bible is accessible via the Python dictionary "D" with a unique 3-digit tuple key as per following examples:
+## Each verse (and letter) of the thirty-nine (39) books of the Hebrew Bible is accessible via the Python dictionary "D" with a unique 3-digit tuple key as per following examples:

 `<br />D[1,1,1] = GENESIS 1:1
 <br />D[1,1,7] = GENESIS 1:7